If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 It is for a representative year-on-year period post and pre-Covid (we excluded the Holidays deliberately as ratings and reviews impact always goes up at this time).

-Over the three-month period highlighted, review interactors are consistently converting at 25% higher rate than a year ago.
+Over the three-month period highlighted, review interactors are consistently converting at 25% higher rate than the previous year.